HIV/AIDS in the United Kingdom

 AIDS was first diagnosed in 1981.
-As of year-end 2018, 160,493 people have been diagnosed with HIV in the United Kingdom and an estimated 7,500 people are living undiagnosed with HIV.
+As of year-end 2018 160,493 people have been diagnosed with HIV in the United Kingdom and an estimated 7,500 people are living undiagnosed with HIV.
 New diagnoses are highest in gay/bisexual men, with an estimated 51% of new diagnosis reporting male same-sex sexual activity as the probable route of infection.
 Between 2009 and 2018 there was a 32% reduction in new HIV diagnosis, attributed by Public Health England (PHE) to better surveillance and education.
 PHE has described an "outbreak" in Glasgow amongst people who inject drugs, and has campaigns targeting men who have sex with men in London and other major cities.
 London was the first city in the world to reach the World Health Organization target for HIV, set at 90% of those with HIV diagnosed, 90% of those diagnosed on HAART and 90% of those on HAART undetectable.
 The UK as a whole later achieved the same target.
 Under the Equality Act 2010, it is illegal to discriminate against someone based on their HIV status in the UK.

 Demographics

 In 2017, 93,385 people (64,472 men and 28,877 women) living with diagnosed HIV infection received HIV care in the UK.
 42,739 of those are gay or bisexual.

 In 2017, the prevalence of HIV in the United Kingdom was estimated at 101,600 (credible interval 99,300 to 106,400) with 92% (credible interval 88 to 94%) diagnosed.
 Prevalence is highest in gay/bisexual men in London with an estimated 83 (credible interval 73 to 96) per 1000 gay and bisexual men aged 15 to 74 years.
 HIV prevalence in this group was higher in London compared with the rest of England (134/1,000 CrI 113 to 156 and 63/1,000 CrI 53 to 76, respectively).
 However, the 2017 statistics showed a tremendous decrease in the number of newly HIV infected gay men during 2015-17.
 The number of newly HIV infected gay men decreased by a third in just two years.

-2995 people were newly diagnosed during 2021 An estimated 42% of diagnoses were late (likely to have been living with the virus for over three years).
+During 2021, 2,995 people were newly diagnosed.
+An estimated 42% of diagnoses were late (likely to have been living with the virus for over three years).
 Late diagnosis is associated with a 10-fold increase in the chance of death during the first year after diagnosis.
 Risk groups have been identified by various organisations, including National Institute for Health and Care Excellence, National Health Service and the IMPACT trial for pre-exposure prophylaxis.
 They are: